 As it happens, there have been a few names for this place over the years and Collected Musings of a Hill Wanderer still feels the best even it now longer fits the style of the rest of the website.
 Maybe, it can return as a strapline even if I mix up the destinations for my wanderings these days.
 What will not alter is the intended focus on celebrating quality time in more natural surroundings while a better name might come to mind.

-A busy road bridge loomed overhead as I made use of a lower counterpart for pedestrians and cyclists that lay alongside that used by trams.
-My added burden ensure unhurried progress as I sampled the surroundings under grey skies before making landfall again and proceeding uphill to reach my destination near Millesgården.
+A busy road bridge loomed overhead as I made use of a lower counterpart for pedestrians and cyclists that lay beside that used by trams.
+My added burden ensured unhurried progress as I sampled the surroundings under grey skies before making landfall again and proceeding uphill to reach my destination near Millesgården.

-That was sweaty work but it was not the end of my strolling for the day.
-Before nay such continuation, I needed to check in at my hotel and settle into my room.
-Apart from the need to find my bearings within the building, that happened without incident and I was again out of doors.
+That was sweaty work, but it was not the end of my strolling for the day.
+Before any such continuation, I needed to check in at my hotel and settle into my room.
+Apart from the need to find my bearings within the building, that happened without incident, and I was again out of doors.
 Being unladen this time around meant that I could walk a little quicker and try out other routes.

 The major itinerary of the day took me from the hotel to the heart of the city and, having seen the length of the stroll, it convinced me of the sense of getting around by train and tram.
 Before that lesson was learned, I dropped down to the tram stop to find a cycle trail that would take me back to the heart of the city for some rambling not done since my first encounter in 2010.
 It processed around port installations before venturing inland to pass Stockholm stadium, the half point of my urban hike.

 Even though dull skies curtailed photographic designs, I still wanted to revisit sights not seen for more than seven years.
-That meant a visit to Stockholm’s City Hall from which good views of Riddarholmen are to be enjoyed.
-The sun may have tried to break through he cloud cover, another day was needed to see Gamla Stan at its best so I went back to my hotel by train and tram.
+That meant a visit to Stockholm’s City Hall, from which good views of Riddarholmen are to be enjoyed.
+The sun may have tried to break through the cloud cover, another day was needed to see Gamla Stan at its best, so I went back to my hotel by train and tram.

-The sun may have been lighting my surroundings well by now but I still spent time in that map and travel guide shop as planned.
-In fact, what I found came close to the spread of subjects that you would expect of a Stanfords store in England.
-Consequently, I lingered a while and I seem to remember coming away with a map that was to come in very useful for the trip’s long hike along the Sörmlandsleden.
+The sun may have been lighting my surroundings well by now, but I still spent time in that map and travel guide shop as planned.
+In fact, what I found came close to the spread of subjects that you would expect from a Stanfords store in England.
+Consequently, I lingered a while, and I seem to remember coming away with a map that was to come in very useful for the trip’s long hike along the Sörmlandsleden.

-What had been missed in 2010 was the presence of boat tours (it might have been that they had finished for the day by the time when I arrived from Sõdertälje or I just overlooked their presence) so I decided to explore what these offered.
-In a way, this reminded me of the short excursion around Oslofjord that I had sampled in June and that may have made me more partial to the idea on that afternoon in Stockholm.
-What took my fancy was a return sailing to Drottningholm where a royal palace is to be found.
-Along the way, I discovered that bank notes that I held over from my previous encounter were out of date and could not be used but that was no dark spot on what otherwise was a blissful journey.
+Something that had been missed in 2010 was the presence of boat tours (it might have been that they had finished for the day by the time when I arrived from Södertälje or I just overlooked their presence), so I decided to explore what these offered.
+In a way, this reminded me of the short excursion around Oslofjord that I had sampled in June, and that may have made me more partial to the idea on that afternoon in Stockholm.
+What took my fancy was a return sailing to Drottningholm, where a royal palace is to be found.
+Along the way, I discovered that banknotes that I held over from my previous encounter were out of date and could not be used, but that was no dark spot on what otherwise was a blissful journey.

 Since the characteristic shoreside view needs a morning approach to make the most of it for photographic capture, it just as well that Drottningholms Slott is situated in pleasing grounds.
 One quandary that I had was if I would have enough time to explore the place enough to do it justice before the last boat back to the city centre.
 In the event, there were no such problems and I had plenty of time to wander about to my heart’s content without needing to resort to alternative public transport options.

-There was an evening left for city centre wandering on my return from Drottningholm and glorious sunshine lit the place fabulously.
-All I needed to do was set off strolling on foot and the city plan was engrained in my memory after being there in 2010 so I was not about to get lost.
+There was an evening left for city centre wandering on my return from Drottningholm, and glorious sunshine lit the place fabulously.
+All I needed to do was set off strolling on foot and the city plan was engrained in my memory after being there in 2010, so I was not about to get lost.
 It was a matter of revisiting old sights and collecting new ones as I pottered around islands like Kungsholmen, Riddarholmen, Stadsholmen and Skeppsholmen.
-All of that sustained me until light failed and I then went back to the hotel for the night having earned a good deal of staisfaction.
+All of that sustained me until the light failed, and I then went back to the hotel for the night, having earned a good deal of satisfaction.

 Sunday morning began with some wandering about the island where my hotel was located.
-Handily, there was a nature reserve to be found only a short tram ride away and the sunshine offered enough encouragement to get me exploring.
-In some ways, this was include elements of aimless wandering though that is not the whole story even if weathered recollections make it appear thus.
+Handily, there was a nature reserve to be found only a short tram ride away, and the sunshine offered enough encouragement to get me exploring.
+In some ways, this included elements of aimless wandering, though that is not the whole story, even if weathered recollections make it appear thus.

-Others had much the same inclination but there was ample space for all of us with solitude on offer during most of my ambling.
+Others had much the same inclination, but there was ample space for all of us, with solitude on offer during most of my ambling.
 A forest trail took me towards the shore of Kottlasjön, a pretty lake I was to shadow until I turned north on the way towards Ekholmsnässjön.
-Much of this was along part of the Lindingöloppet, a 30 km looped walking trail, but there was not so much to see of the lake itself and the sky was filling with cloud.
-That eventually limited photography but I still continued towards Gåshaga though road walking was my lot thereafter.
-Still, there were brighter interludes and I got see some passing shipping like the departing ferry from Gåshaga Brygga before returning to my hotel by tram.
+Much of this was along part of the Lindingöloppet, a 30 km looped walking trail, but there was not so much to see of the lake itself and the sky was filling with clouds.
+That eventually limited photography, but I still continued towards Gåshaga, though road walking was my lot thereafter.
+Still, there were brighter interludes and I got to see some passing shipping like the departing ferry from Gåshaga Brygga before returning to my hotel by tram.

-What all that building cloud was bringing was rain and there was a midday shower that convinced to get a raincoat that became less useful than I had feared for that was the only wetting of the day.
-Sunny skies full of broken cloud was what I mainly enjoyed for the rest of the day.
+All that building cloud brought rain, and there was a midday shower that convinced to get a raincoat that became less useful than I had feared, for that was the only wetting of the day.
+Sunny skies full of broken cloud cover was what I mainly enjoyed for the rest of the day.
 That applied as I crossed Ladugårdsgärdet to reach the bridge linking it with Djurgården.
-It may be an island with a ferry service but I entered and left it using handy bridges while enjoying the greenery in between these.
+It may be an island with a ferry service, but I entered and left it using handy bridges while enjoying the greenery in between these.
 After leaving, there were plenty of sightings of the place on offer as I continued towards the city centre.

-My overseas trips always feature at least one hike and my time in Stockholm was no different.
-Complementing all of the city strolling was a day spent along the section of the Sörmlandsleden between Tyresta National Park and the outskirts of Stockholm.
-Getting to the national park involve rail and bus travel with the latter being a one way trip that added a sense of commitment to my endeavour.
+My overseas trips always feature at least one hike, and my time in Stockholm was no different.
+Complementing all the city strolling was a day spent along the section of the Sörmlandsleden between Tyresta National Park and the outskirts of Stockholm.
+Getting to the national park involved rail and bus travel, with the latter being a one-way trip that added a sense of commitment to my endeavour.

 These surroundings were left after me to enter woodland that brought a certain sense of forest bathing to my day.
-Signs declared that any fallen trees were left where they fell for the benefit of nature though I was to find that pathways were excluded from this practice so there was to be no added element of bushwhacking or any sense of negotiating an obstacle course.
-All in all, this was to be a fairly gentle if lengthy stroll.
+Signs declared that any fallen trees were left where they fell for the benefit of nature, though I was to find that pathways were excluded from this practice, so there was to be no added element of bushwhacking or any sense of negotiating an obstacle course.
+All in all, this was to be a gentler if lengthy stroll.

 As I passed from lake to lake, the peace and quiet was striking.
-After all, it was a Monday so the weekend had passed and it also was coming towards the end of the summer season.
-Having wandered around a city over the weekend, country walking always was going to be quieter but, away from lakes, camping grounds and conurbations like Nyfors and Öringe, I was to have more than enough time and space for myself.
+After all, it was a Monday, so the weekend had passed, and it was coming towards the end of summer.
+Having wandered around a city over the weekend, country walking was going to be quieter but, away from lakes, camping grounds and conurbations like Nyfors and Öringe, I was to have more than enough time and space for myself.
 There even were wilder interludes like the sudden appearance of a snake scurrying across a path at close quarters that awoke me from my reverie.

-As the evening wore on, thoughts of early exits from the trail were entertained before being rejected.
-After Öringe, my surroundings regained a wilder feel and that is how it remained as the time to sunset ever reduced.
+As the evening wore on, thoughts of leaving the trail early were entertained before being rejected.
+After Öringe, my surroundings regained a wilder feel, and that is how it remained as the time to sunset ever reduced.
 Human encounters were occasional and hardly intrusive.
 Conurbations were near yet felt so far away.

 The reason for the aforementioned time limitation was my wanting to visit Gothenburg on a day trip from Stockholm.
-High speed train travel made shorter work of the crossing even if the later departure time reduced my time in Sweden’s second most populous city to less than two hours.
+High-speed train travel made short work of the crossing, even if the later departure time reduced my time in Sweden’s second most populous city to less than two hours.
 On the way, there was much window gazing and the quiet ambience allowed for some reading too.

-My time in Sweden was coming to a close so I went back to Stockholm for one more night.
-The return train journey was just as peaceful as its outbound counterpart and there was no need to rush next morning because of the timing of my flight back to Manchester.
-It helped that there were luggage lockers at the central train station and I popped out for one last visit to the city hall before making for the airport by train.
-It was time to leave Sweden to the rest of my career break, a longer journey specked with more outdoor wanderings that have yet to be related on here.
+My time in Sweden was coming to a close, so I went back to Stockholm for one more night.
+The return train journey was just as peaceful as its outbound counterpart, and there was no need to rush the next morning because of the timing of my flight back to Manchester.
+It helped that there were luggage lockers at the central train station, and I popped out for one last visit to the city hall before making for the airport by train.
+It was time to leave Sweden for the rest of my career break, a longer journey specked with more outdoor wanderings that have yet to be related on here.

-The longer journeys are easier to list and the return flight between Manchester and Stockholm was the longest of these.
-Travel to and from airports was by train and the Arlanda Express did the needful in Sweden.
-The services of SJ were used for the return train journey between Stockholm and Gothenburg though MTR Express also operate the same route, albeit with different stops.
+The longer journeys are easier to list, and the return flight between Manchester and Stockholm was the longest of these.
+Travel to and from airports was by train, and the Arlanda Express did what I needed in Sweden.
+The services of SJ were used for the return train journey between Stockholm and Gothenburg, though MTR Express also operates the same route, albeit with different stops.